aodn/data-services/AODN/AODN-WAVE-DM/DES-QLD-WAVE-DM/README.md

-Queensland Government Wave dataset (delay-mode)
+Queensland Government Wave dataset (delayed-mode)
 =============

-This script aims to convert wave data publicly available from the Department of Environment and Science of Queensland into NetCDF files.
-The CKAN API is used to retrieve the data in JSON format.
+### a.
+Introduction

-The different sites are:
+The Department of Environment and Science of Queensland (DES-QLD) has deployed Waverider buoys along its coast since 1974.
+A total of 50 sites exists:

 __South East Queensland__